outlearn-content/outlearn-publishing/modules/advanced-outlearn.md

 > **Note:** If you import a Path to Outlearn Organization Delightsome and it includes a Module owned by Delightsome coming from a different repo, you still need to specify the owner.

-The easiest way to keep your Modules and Paths up-to-date is to set them to Autoimport.
+The easiest way to keep your Modules and Paths up-to-date is to set them to auto-import.
 However, when you update a Module and want to see the changes in a path that is declared in a separate repo, you need to manually re-import the Path because Outlearn does not currently track whether any of the Modules of a Path that are declared in another repo have changed.